QuantifiedSTL/QuantifiedSTL.github.io/source/_posts/2014-07-05-a-screening-of-qs-presentations.markdown

 ---

-For our upcoming meetup later this month (6PM July 22 at [Lab 1500](http://www.wiredhealthconference.com/) downtown), we are trying a new format in our meetup rotation: we will screen a handful of presentations from the main [QS blog](http://quantifiedself.com/), which has accumulated hundreds videos from meetup groups around the world.
+For our upcoming meetup later this month (6PM July 22 at [Lab 1500](http://www.wiredhealthconference.com/) downtown), we are trying a new format in our meetup rotation: we will screen a handful of presentations from the main [QS blog](http://quantifiedself.com/), which has accumulated hundreds of videos from meetup groups around the world.
 That's a lot of great talks to choose from.
-Over at the [QS group page at Vimeo](http://vimeo.com/groups/quantifiedself/sort:plays/format:detail) where the videos are stored, it's straightforward to sort the videos by number of plays or likes.
+Over on the [QS group page at Vimeo](http://vimeo.com/groups/quantifiedself/sort:plays/format:detail) where the videos are stored, it's straightforward to sort the videos by popularity and date.
 Below is a listing of the top ten videos ranked by number of plays.

-At the meetup we'll let attendees vote for the ones they're most interested in watching.
+We've set up an [editable GitHub wiki page](https://github.com/QuantifiedSTL/QuantifiedSTL.github.io/wiki/Choosing-QS-presentations-to-watch) for potential attendees to vote for videos they'd like to watch at our next meetup.
+At the meetup we'll review the list and collectively decide which ones to watch.

 | plays | likes | presentation | date | length (min) |